Akash080799/SQL-Insights-Hub/README.md

 # SQL
-This Space showcases the data analysis projects done using SQL.
+This Space showcases the data analysis project done by leveraging the Power of Structured Query Language.

 ## Case Study 1: